kyamagu/mexopencv/README.markdown

 This example simply copies an input to `cv::Mat` object and then copies again to the output.
-Notice how the `MxArray` class provided by mexopencv converts mxArray to `cv::Mat` object.
+Notice how the `MxArray` class provided by mexopencv converts `mxArray` to `cv::Mat` object.
 Of course you would want to do something more with the object.
-Once you create a file, type `make` to build your new function.
-The compiled mex function will be located inside `+cv/` and accessible through `cv.myfunc` within matlab.
+Once you create a file, type `mexopencv.make` to build your new function.
+The compiled MEX function will be located inside `+cv/` and accessible through `cv.myfunc` within MATLAB.

 The `mexopencv.hpp` header includes a class `MxArray` to manipulate `mxArray` object.
-Mostly this class is used to convert between opencv data types and `mxArray`.
+Mostly this class is used to convert between OpenCV data types and `mxArray`.

     int i            = MxArray(prhs[0]).toInt();